 Submitting SAT Subject Tests

-While we normally require two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship or if you prefer to have your application considered without them.
+While we recommend that you submit two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship or if you prefer to have your application considered without them.
+Keep in mind that if you were eligible for a fee waiver from the SAT or ACT, you are eligible for unlimited free score reports to be sent to institutions to which you are applying.
+We recommend you use your free score reports to share your scores with Harvard.
 Standardized testing is only one component of our admissions process and your application will be evaluated on the basis of all submitted information.

 How subject tests are considered

 Subject Tests can be helpful both for admissions and course placement purposes.
 Students whose first language is not English and those less familiar with standardized tests such as the SAT or ACT can often demonstrate their academic progress more effectively by also submitting Subject Tests.
 International students generally benefit from submitting Subject Tests and should take them if possible as they are unlikely to be admitted on the basis of SAT or ACT alone.

 The decision whether to take Subject Tests is entirely up to you.
 You should ask yourself whether other academic credentials including, but not limited to, AP results, IB marks, A Levels grades, etc., adequately represent your suitability for studying at Harvard.
 If there is any doubt, you should take two Subject Tests.
 Beginning with the 2018-2019 application cycle (students applying for Fall 2019 admission), applicants may provide self-reported SAT and ACT test scores (including Subject Tests, Advanced Placement, etc.).
 Admitted students who decide to enroll at Harvard College will be required to submit official test scores.